 “When the public comment period for the NSRP gets underway, Albertans will have an opportunity to advocate for greater flood protection while securing the source of water for millions of people,” says Sarah Cox, Y2Y’s Senior Conservation Program Manager and head of the Alberta Headwaters project.

-The North Saskatchewan watershed derives 90 percent of its flow from the Bighorn Wildland, one of the few roadless areas remaining in Alberta’s foothills.
+The North Saskatchewan watershed derives 90 percent of its flow from the Order Bighorn Wildland, one of the few roadless areas remaining in Alberta’s foothills.
 The Bighorn is prime habitat for multiple species, including grizzlies, elk and bighorn sheep, and offers a link for wildlife moving between Banff and Jasper National Parks and other wilderness areas.

 “Thirty years ago, the Alberta government promised permanent protection for the Bighorn,” says Cox.
 “The NSRP offers a golden opportunity to fulfil that long-standing promise.”